 Although some colleagues have asked the hospital's union directly, the issue has not been resolved.
 Not only the occupational allowance of 60% of the salary for medical staff working in the emergency department, but we have not received any COVID-19 epidemic prevention allowance," the female doctor confided.

 Medical staff in contact with a suspected COVID-19 patient during the 2021 outbreak.
-People who tested positive at home quickly went to a medical center for retesting and completing home quarantine paperwork - Photo: NHAT THINH
+People who tested positive at home quickly went to a medical center to be retested and complete home quarantine paperwork - Photo: NHAT THINH

 Low allowance, doctors can not afford

-Especially female doctors who are pregnant, or doctors with small children in their families, the risk of spreading the infection not only to themselves but also to their families is very high," said Dr. Chuong.
+Especially for female doctors who are pregnant, or doctors with small children in their families, the risk of spreading the disease not only to themselves but also to their families is very high," said Dr. Chuong.

-Dr. Chuong also said that despite facing great health risks, the current preferential allowance for medical staff in special fields such as resuscitation, emergency, infectious diseases, etc. is still not high.
-Currently, the hazardous allowance for infectious diseases, emergency, etc. is only 60%, and needs to be raised to 80 - 90%.
+Dr. Chuong also said that despite facing great health risks, the current preferential allowance for medical staff in specialized fields such as resuscitation, emergency, infectious diseases, etc. is still not high.
+Currently, the hazardous allowance for infectious diseases, emergency, etc. is only 60%, and needs to be raised to 80-90%.

-In addition, there should be more preferential policies for medical staff when they go to study to improve their qualifications, such as tuition exemption or support.
+In addition, there should be more preferential policies for medical staff when they go to school to improve their qualifications such as tuition exemption or support.
 Only then will doctors feel secure in their work and stay long-term, especially for newly graduated doctors.

 An infectious disease specialist at a tertiary hospital in Ho Chi Minh City said that infectious disease specialists are always the ones who face the most dangerous diseases.
 Not only them, but their families also face the risk of infection when their relatives work in the infectious disease department.
-Therefore, they will receive a hazardous allowance, but this level is currently only an insignificant mental allowance.
+Therefore, they will receive a toxic allowance, but this level is currently only an insignificant amount of mental compensation.

 "In the current situation of many emerging diseases, they face more and more dangers.
 Each doctor must learn how to prevent infection for themselves and their family members, but it is not always absolute, the risk of infection is also high," he said.